Jasper-Hawks/Jasper-Hawks/README.md

 # 👋 Hi, I’m Jasper Hawks
 I'm a student and aspiring Software/Web Developer from Southeast Virginia.
 On my profile you'll find some of my coding projects, tools and scripts that I use, and some of my hobbies.
+I'm currently learning as much Python as I can.

 ## Projects I'm Working On
 - Pysistant a CLI assistant in **Python**